 10 Dorothy Simmons was a recognized sculptress and educator before helping to set up Brockwood Park School in 1969, along with her husband, Montague.
 She was the School's first principal and a trustee until her death in 1989.
 She was and still is highly regarded by many former students and staff members, and K once told me that they could establish Brockwood because of the liberal school system in England and because they had found the right person to head it.

-From Buchillon, Switzerland, a view over Lake Geneva towards Amphion done towards me before.
-The people in front turned around to see what was going on!
+From Buchillon, Switzerland, a view over Lake Geneva towards Amphion

 The Hôtel des Princes in Amphion, France, today; where K stayed in 1920